 (data source: Tumblr and Posterous Performance Benchmark, select “page load->Time to Interact” from the chart)

 Interestingly, Tumblr had some issues on August 23rd as you can see a big change on that day (If you dig a little bit more, the issue only happened to users in San Francisco Bay area.
 Users in other geographies were not affected.
 Likewise, you can also see Posterous had some issues in early September).

 Web Performance As Key Factor To Tumblr Success

 All data points in this article are from Yottaa Insight, an open service for analyzing and monitoring web performance.
-Yottaa Insight provides on-demand assessment, real-time monitoring and serves as an an open Internet performance archive, where you can benchmark and compare the performance of web sites.
+Yottaa Insight provides on-demand assessment, and real-time monitoring and serves as an open Internet performance archive, where you can benchmark and compare the performance of websites.
 Unfortunately, this service wasn’t in operation until a few months ago so the data shown in this article are only data points collected over the last few months.